Calculations of the binding-energy differences for highly-charged Ho and Dy ions

 The neutrinos are one of the most intriguing topics of the modern physics~\cite{2020_ZuberK}.
 On the one hand, the neutrino is a massless particle within the Standard Model, on the other hand, observations of neutrino oscillations established that neutrino must have nonzero mass.
 Nevertheless, the oscillation experiments are only sensitive to the absolute squared mass–differences between the neutrino mass eigenstates and do not allow one to determine the absolute mass–scale of neutrinos.
 Constraints on the sum of the neutrino masses can be obtained from the analysis of the cosmological data~\cite{2017_VagnozziS_PRD96, 2020_IvanovM_PRD101}.
 According to the CPT invariance of the Standard Model, the mass of the neutrino must be exactly equal to the mass of the antineutrino.
 However, at present, upper limits on the electron neutrino and antineutrino masses differ by several orders of magnitude~\cite{2022_PDG}.
 All these points rise undoubted interest to direct model-independent experimental determination of the neutrino mass.

 The best upper direct limit on the electron \textit{antineutrino} mass is obtained by KATRIN collaboration~\cite{katrin2022direct}.
 The value of $0.8$~eV is obtained by performing the kinematic analysis of $\beta^{-}$~decay in tritium.
 The best upper laboratory limit on the electron \textit{neutrino} mass is about two orders of magnitude larger.
 So, in~\cite{1987_SpringerP_PhysRevA}, using the spectroscopy of X-rays emitted in the electron-capture (EC) decay of isotope $^{163}\mathrm{Ho}$, a limit of $225$~eV was established.
+In an experiment of a completely different type, based on the study of bound-state $\beta^{-}$ decay of the bare $^{163}\mathrm{Dy}$ nucleus, a limit of 410~eV was obtained~\cite{1992_JungM_PRL69}.
 Several collaborations~\cite{2015_AlpertB_EPJC75, 2016_CroseM_JLTP184, 2017_GastaldoL_EurPhysJSpecTop} aim to improve the current laboratory limit on the electron neutrino mass up to a few eV and make it comparable with the value of the electron antineutrino limit.
 The experiments are also based on study of the nuclear-electron-capture process in neutral $^{163}\mathrm{Ho}$ atom, but this time using a more accurate calorimetric method.
 Recently, within the framework of ECHo experiment~\cite{2017_GastaldoL_EurPhysJSpecTop}, the upper limit for the electron neutrino mass has been improved to a value of about~$150$~eV~\cite{Velte2019}.

 In order to extract the limit on the electron neutrino mass with the eV accuracy from the experiment, one has to know in advance the mass difference between the decay isotopes $^{163}$Ho and $^{163}\mathrm{Dy}$, also called the $Q$ value, at least, with the same accuracy.
 The measurement of the mass difference at the required level of accuracy can be performed for highly charged ions utilizing Penning-trap mass spectrometers~\cite{2020_RischkaA_PRL124, 2021_FilianinP_PRL127}.
 Recently, the mass difference $^{163}$Ho and $^{163}$Dy ions were measured for ionization degrees $38$, $39$, and $40$~\cite{2023_Eliseev_EurPhysJA}.